BlobbyOfficial/snake-game/README.md

-## **We are aware there is a glitch currently with this site, and we are trying to resolve it as quickly as possible.
-Thank you for your patience**
--- for now, you may be able to try another game, but they may also have this glitch
+## This website is moving!
+Thanks a lot to anyone who played this fun and simple game.
+It will soon be hosted on the [Classic-Games-Hub](https://classic-games-hub.blobbyofficial.com).

 ---